Ebisu-ko Fireworks Festival

-Japanese fireworks festivals are grand in scale and duration, with some lasting for up to two hours!
+Japanese fireworks festivals are grand in scale and duration with some lasting for up to two hours!
 Held in late-November each year, the Nagano Ebisu-ko Fireworks Festival (長野えびす講花火大会) is huge in its scale and unusual in that it is one of few large fireworks displays held in autumn (as most take place during the summer).
-First held in the early-20th Century, nowadays more than 15,000 individual fireworks light up the night sky over two hours in an amazing display of color, light, and sound.
+First held in the late 19th century, nowadays more than 15,000 individual fireworks light up the night sky over two hours in an amazing display of color, light, and sound.

-Another great option is joining our 1-Day Ebisu-ko Fireworks Festival & Snow Monkey Tour, and combining a visit to the famous snow monkeys of Nagano, Zenko-ji Temple, with the festival in the evening.
+Another great option is joining our 1-Day Ebisu-ko Fireworks Festival & Snow Monkey Tour, and combining a visit to the famous snow monkeys of Nagano with the festival in the evening.
 Including a locally-based English-speaking guide and reserved seating for the fireworks display, our tour is the best way to navigate the crowds and guarantee your view of this epic fireworks display!

 18:00 - 20:00

 Approximately 60 to 70-minutes from the Jigokudani Monkey Park